EconPapers

 Education, Neighbourhood Effects and Growth: An Agent Based Model Approach

-No 2005/10, Working Papers from Department of Economics at the School of Economics and Management (ISEG), Technical University of Lisbon.
+No 2005/10, Working Papers Department of Economics from ISEG - Lisbon School of Economics and Management, Department of Economics, Universidade de Lisboa

 Abstract: Endogenous, ideas-led, growth theory and agent based modelling with neighbourhood effects literature are crossed.
 In an economic overlapping generations framework, it is shown how social interactions and neighbourhood effects are of vital importance in the endogenous determination of the long run number of skilled workers and therefore of the growth prospects of an economy.
 Neighbourhood effects interact with the initial distribution of educated agents across space and play a key role in the long run stabilisation of the number of educated individuals.
 Our model implies a tendency towards segregation, with a possibly positive influence on growth, if team effects operate.
 The long run growth rate is also shown to depend on the rate of time preference.
 Initial circumstances are of vital importance for long run outcomes.
 A poor initial education endowment will imply a long run reduced number of skilled workers and a mediocre growth rate, so there no economic convergence tendency.
 On the contrary, poor societies will grow less, or will even fall into a poverty trap, and will diverge continuously from richer ones.